ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 {: .vmd}

 ### Changing properties of selected atoms

 We have selected CA atoms of all CYS residues of the protein.
+Let's do something useful with this selection:
+{: .instructor_notes}

-Let's do something useful with this selection: find out how may CYS residues are in our protein and what are their ID numbers:
+Find out how may CYS residues are in our protein and what are their ID numbers:
 ~~~
 set cys [$sel get resid] # make a list of CYS resid numbers
 llength $cys # count the number of elements in the list